deannachurch/PrettyPDF/README.md

+# Modifications

+Making some modifications and trying this on a project.

 # PrettyPDF

 Quarto extension for a template to generate a PDF with (pretty) styling.
 This extension now allows you to style PDFs using either Typst or LaTeX.
 Use `PrettyPDF-pdf` as the format if using LaTeX, or `PrettyPDF-typst` if using Typst.
 The default is `PrettyPDF-pdf`.
 If using Typst, version 1.4 or greater of Quarto is required.